-To import customers into WooCommerce, navigate to WP All Import › New Import, upload your import file, and select WooCommerce Customers from the dropdown list.
-Then, use our drag and drop interface to import your customers.
+To import customers into WooCommerce, navigate to All Import › New Import, upload your import file, and select WooCommerce Customers as the import type.
+Map the incoming data elements to their target fields, then run the import.

 On your WordPress site, navigate to All Import › New Import, choose your import file, and select to import WooCommerce Customers.

 To move to the following step, click on Continue to Step 2.

 Step 2: Review Import File with WooCommerce Customers

 In Step 2, the Review Import File screen will appear.

 Here, you'll be able to change the default delimiter if you're importing from a CSV file (as in this example).
 If you import from an XML or Excel file, you can select the parent node for the import.